 Pompeian style first

-The Pompeian style was first used from the 2nd century BCE to around 80 BCE in centers associated with Hellenic culture.
+The Pompeian style was first used from the 2nd century BCE to around 80 BCE in centres associated with Hellenic culture.
 It was also called the inlay or structural style.
-It was characterized by wall decorations using stucco imitating marble, alabaster slabs placed on the walls.
+It was characterized by wall decorations using stucco imitating marble, and alabaster slabs placed on the walls.
 They introduced the division of the wall plane into three horizontal parts.
 The lowest belt imitated the pedestal and orthostats.
-The plinth colors, usually yellow, imitated wood.
+The plinth colours, usually yellow, imitated wood.
 The orthostats were shaped as vertical panels.

-The central part of the wall was decorated with flat panels arranged horizontally in colors imitating multi-colored marbles.
+The central part of the wall was decorated with flat panels arranged horizontally in colours imitating multi-coloured marbles.
 This part of the wall was crowned with stucco cornice decorated with teeth.
 The highest strip was a smooth, white wall, sometimes finished with a second cornice strip.